-You’ve been given some simple reasons to grow your own, now I’ll share some social reasons why growing your own food is important.
+You’ve been given some simple reasons to grow your own, now I’ll share some social reasons why it’s important to grow your own food.

 We are fortunate enough to live in times that food is abundant and we can get pretty much anything that we want at anytime.

 When making these purchases we often just look at the sticker price and don’t think of or know what else goes into the production of the food and pricing.

 There are many factors that go into the price and production of our food.
 Unfortunately in the industrial agriculture world, women farm workers pay the price.

 About 25% of the farm workers in this country are women.
 Farm workers in general are treated poorly, but women get poor treatment and more.

 They face daily threats of harassment, rape and wage theft.